ibexa/documentation-developer/docs/api/field_type_reference.md

 ### GraphQL Field Type operations

-To get a Matrix Field Type, you will need to specify a Content ID, a Content Type, and a Field Type.
+To get a Field of the Matrix Field Type with GraphQL, you will need to specify a Content ID, a Content Type, and a Field Type.
-The types used for input and returned are named after the Type and the Field:
+The types that are used for input and returned are named after the Type and the Field:

 - `{TypeIdentifier}{FieldIdentifier}RowInput`
 - `{TypeIdentifier}{FieldIdentifier}Row`

-The example below shows GraphQL query for a Recipe Content Type (Content Type with a Matrix Field Type added), that has two fields:
+The example below shows a GraphQL query for a Recipe Content item (belonging to a Content Type with a Matrix Field added), that has two Fields:

 - `name`: `ezstring`
 - `ingredients`: `ezmatrix` with two columns: `ingredient` and `quantity`